scalableinternetservices/ucsb_website/_slide_src/11_rdbms_scaling.md

 join across them.

 If you need to perform operations across sharded data, you will need to do it at the application level.
-Consider the performance tradeoffs.
+Consider the performance trade-offs.
 Could you shard another way?

 ---